cardano-foundation/cf-ledger-sync/docs/adr/create-related-tables-off_chain_data.md

 4. **Plan for retrying fetching failed data**: The fetch error data will be retried every day for 30 days (***this number may need further discussion***)

-5. **Other related information**: fetch error reason, valid at slot
+5. **Other related information**: fetch error reason, valid at slot, count retries with fetch error fields

 ### off_chain_voting_data table